 Young people sent their messages to gambling firms, government, sports organisations and broadcasters at a special forum in Cardiff.

-The Recovery Trust joined a large audience of teenagers as they shared their experiences of gambling – and learned more about the harms from academics, experts and people with lived experience of addiction.
+The Recovery Trust joined a large audience of teenagers as they shared their experiences of gambling – and learned more about the harms from academics, experts and people with lived experience of gambling addiction.